Building sustainable value chains

 As an impact investor we want money to work towards a positive change and a lasting impact in the real economy.
 This can be illustrated by our involvement in building sustainable value chains between small-scale farmers in developing and international buyers.
 Long-term relationships, transparency, fairness and care for the earth are the guiding principles, and our trade finance is a key instrument.

-Hivos-Triodos Fund has built up experience in providing trade finance loans that enables organic and fair trade producers in Latin America, Africa and Asia to pay their farmers timely and fair upon delivery of their produce.
+Hivos-Triodos Fonds has built up experience in providing trade finance loans that enables organic and fair trade producers in Latin America, Africa and Asia to pay their farmers timely and fair upon delivery of their produce.

 One such company is Urmatt, which has managed to become successful, whilst reshaping the organic business model and using innovation to empower over 1,000 farmer families.